AyanThara/DSA-Journey-2026/Progress.md

 ### Notes
 - Understood syntax and use of for loop
 - Learned difference between for loop and while loop
-- Practiced Fibonacci series using loops
+- Practiced Fibonacci series using for loop
+- practiced sum till n using for loop
+- practiced prime or not prime using for loop
 - Revised earlier concepts to strengthen fundamentals